nayana487/storyteller/README.md

 # Storyteller: The Social Network of Storytelling

-# Requirements
-...be built in Rails.
-...have at least 2 models with at least 1 association.
-...have complete RESTful routes for at least one of your resources with GET, POST, PUT, and DELETE.
-...have error handling for all resources.
-...utilize an ORM to create a database table structure (e.g. ActiveRecord) and interact with your stored relational data.
-...have semantically-clean HTML and CSS that passes the standard validators.
-(See "Resources" below)

 # Deliverables
 1. a link to your Github repository
 2. a link to your screencast presentation.
+...have error handling for all resources.
+...have semantically-clean HTML and CSS that passes the standard validators.
+(See "Resources" below) ...pseudocode

-Your repo should contain:
+3. Your repo should contain:
-1. A working full-stack application, built by you, that meets the technical requirements above.
+    a.
+A working full-stack application, built by you, that meets the technical requirements above.
     Frequent commits dating back to the very beginning of the project.
-2. A readme.md file in the root of your repo, with explanations of the technologies used, the approach taken, features, installation instructions, unsolved problems, etc.
+    b.
+A readme.md file in the root of your repo, with explanations of the technologies used, the approach taken, features, installation instructions, unsolved problems, etc.
-3. A planning directory in the root of your repo containing an ERD mapping out your project domain.
+    c.
+A planning directory in the root of your repo containing an ERD mapping out your project domain.
 You are welcome to include other planning documents (e.g., wireframes, user stories).
-4. A link to your hosted, working application in the URL section of your Github repo.
+    d.
+A link to your hosted, working application in the URL section of your Github repo.

 # Project Description
+Storytelling is one of the oldest human practices.
+Humans used storytelling as a method of communication, even before writing was invented.
+Storyteller is a storytelling platform.
+It's a place where users can join, tell their stories, read other users' stories, and discuss these stories.

 # Technology

-# Pseudocode

 # User stories
 Three cases of user stories